-Steve Streit is an award-winning entrepreneur, the founder of Green Dot Corporation, the founder and lead partner of SWS Venture Capital, the founder of the Patti’s Way Charitable Foundation, and a retired board member of the Federal Reserve Bank of San Francisco, Los Angeles Branch.
+Additionally, he is the driving force behind SWS Venture Capital, the founder of the Patti’s Way Charitable Foundation, and a retired board member of the Federal Reserve Bank of San Francisco, Los Angeles Branch.

 #1: What are three skills that you possess that entrepreneurs should learn?

-- Intellectual curiosity: It’s critical to be genuinely interested in how things work and how consumers think.
-And it’s also essential to take time to learn from more knowledgeable experts who can contribute to the entrepreneur’s vision of “what’s out there, what matters and what’s possible.”
+• Intellectual Curiosity: Entrepreneurs must possess a genuine curiosity about how things work and the mindset to understand consumer perspectives.
+I think it’s critical to take the time to really listen to and learn from experts in a given field.
+This will contribute to the entrepreneur’s vision of “what’s out there, what matters and what’s possible.”

 #2: What lasting impact do you think the pandemic has had on the types of companies that you invest in?

-The pandemic has pulled forward years of digitization in almost every imaginable industry and category, while concurrently exposing millions of new customers to all sorts of new virtual products, services, and opportunities.
+The pandemic has pulled forward years of digitization in almost every imaginable industry and category.
+And this has exposed millions of new customers to all sorts of new virtual products, services, and opportunities.

 #3: In the elevator, a young aspiring entrepreneur asks you what business trend most excites and inspires you.
 What do you tell her?

-Perhaps I would share that there has never been a point in time when so much has changed so dramatically so quickly.
-The result is that almost every existing industry is trying to adapt and many new potentially massive industries are rapidly emerging — like clean energy generation, electric vehicles, digital medicine, modern logistics, digital financial services, and many more.
-It’s almost like the industrial and technology revolutions are happening concurrently over an eighteen-month period.
-As such, I would advise the entrepreneur to pursue an idea that aligns with the trends and needs of tomorrow’s consumer.
-Change always benefits the start-up.
+Perhaps I would share that never in history has there been a time when things have changed so quickly and so dramatically.
+This means that essentially every existing industry is trying to adapt and that many ones are emerging — like artificial intelligence, clean energy generation, electric vehicles, digital medicine, modern logistics, digital financial services, and many more.
+It’s almost like the industrial and technology revolutions are taking place simultaneously.
+I would advise the entrepreneur to pursue an idea that aligns with the trends and needs of tomorrow’s consumer.
+I’d emphasize that change can be a significant advantage for startups.

 #4: What has been the most satisfying moment in your career thus far?

-I think the most satisfying part of my career has been the many wonderful people I’ve met, known, and worked with.
+I’d say that the most satisfying aspect so far has been the rewarding relationships I’ve forged with numerous people throughout my career.
 So many former employees, investors, board members, and business partners still reach out to me regularly with kind words and a genuine desire for meaningful connection.
 Frankly, that makes me feel great.

 #5: Is there anything you wish you would have known when you first started your business?